 Rates of NAFLD and NASH are increasing in the United States in concert with increasing rates of obesity and diabetes.
 In fact, NASH is now the third leading cause of liver transplant in the United States.
 It is estimated that 17-33% of Americans have fatty liver, with approximately one-third going on to develop NASH.
 NASH is believed to affect 2-5% of adult Americans.
-Despite the progression of several interesting clinical-stage candidates by companies such as Gilead, Genfit, Madrigal, Conatus, Galmed, Allergan and Intercept as well as others, there are currently no FDA approved treatment options for NASH.
-In February 2019, Intercept announced positive topline results in its pivotal Phase 3 results of its NASH drug and filed for approval in September 2019.
-The U.S. FDA Prescription Drug User Fee Act, or PDUFA action date for obeticholic acid is in June 2020.
+Despite the progression of several interesting clinical-stage candidates by companies such as Gilead, Genfit, Madrigal, Conatus, Galmed, Intercept, Akero, 89Bio, Viking, and Terns as well as others, there are currently no FDA approved treatment options for NASH.